ingadhoc/account-financial-tools/account_ux/README.rst

 Several Improvements to accounting:

 #.
+On invoice validation check that use hasn't delete any "automatic" tax from invoice
+#.
 Add reconciliations menu on accounting (only with debug mode)
 #.
 When creatin banks from bank menu, use bank name + account number for journal name (by default only account number is used).
 And also allow user to change this value (by default user can't)
 #.
 Make company id not required and false by default on payment term.
 This field was added on v9 and it is not used anywhere